Optimal Control of thermally noisy quantum gates in a multilevel system: Appendix: Numerical methods

 The following appendix describes the implementation of superoperators acting on operators.
 This requires vectorizing Liouville space, thereby enabling the use of standard matrix–vector operations.
 The vectorization procedure is presented both analytically and numerically.

-A Hilbert space composed of operators can be generated by defining a scalar product between operators.
+A Hilbert space of operators can be constructed by defining a scalar product on the space of operators.
 This is equivalent to a linear space of matrices, converting the matrices effectively into vectors $(\rho \rightarrow|\rho\rangle\rangle)$.
 This is the Fock-Liouville space (FLS) \cite{manzano2020short}.
 The usual definition of the scalar product of matrices $\phi$ and $\rho$ is defined as $\langle\langle\phi \mid \rho\rangle\rangle \equiv \operatorname{Tr}\left[\phi^{\dagger} \rho\right]$.
 The Liouville superoperator Eq. (\ref{eq:vonNeumann_isolated}) is now an operator acting on the Hilbert space composed of operators.
 The main utility of the FLS is to allow the matrix representation of the evolution operator.
 For example, the qubit density matrix can be expressed in the FLS as

 The Liouville von Neumann equation describes the time evolution of a mixed state Eq. (\ref{eq:vonNeumann_isolated}).
 In vector notation, the Liouvillian superoperators are expressed as a matrix: